ImperialCollegeLondon/helm-invenio/README-Imperial.md

 kubectl -n invenio exec --stdin --tty web-57c8476cf8-2kvvt -- /bin/bash
 ```

-The `invenio` CLI command is available in the `web` pods, so from the default entrypoint you can manage the application.
+The `invenio` CLI command is available in the `web` pods, so from
-See []() for more details.
+the default entrypoint you can manage the application.

 ```bash
 [invenio@web-57c8476cf8-2kvvt src]$ invenio --help